-The CL reported that sufficient and appropriate information is shared between the staff at each handover.
+The CM reported that sufficient and appropriate information is shared between the staff at each handover.
 Interviewed staff restated that they are updated daily regarding each resident's condition.
 Progress notes were completed on every shift and more often if there were any changes in a resident's condition.
-A multidisciplinary approach is adopted to promote continuity in service delivery, and this includes the

-GP, CL, nursing team, care staff, physiotherapist (PT) when required, podiatrist, and other members of the allied health team, residents, and family/whanau.
+A multidisciplinary approach is adopted to promote continuity in service delivery, and this includes the GP, CMs, nursing team, care staff, physiotherapist (PT) when required, podiatrist, and other members of the allied health team, residents, and family/whanau.

 Short-term care plans were developed for short-term problems or in the event of any significant change with appropriate interventions to guide staff.
 The plans were reviewed weekly or earlier if clinically indicated by the degree of risk noted during the assessment process.
 These were added to the long-term care plan if the condition did not resolve in three weeks.
 Any change in condition is reported to the nursing team as evidenced in the records sampled.
 Interviews verified residents and family/whānau are included and informed of all changes.
 A range of equipment and resources were available, suited to the levels of care provided and the residents' needs.
 The family/whānau and residents interviewed confirmed their involvement in the evaluation of progress and any resulting changes.
-Each wound had an individual wound assessment and management plans completed.
+Each wound had individual wound assessment and management plans completed.

-The GM reported that any resident on palliative care or last days of life, will be assessed by the GP, nursing team and anticipatory conversations on impending death completed with residents and family/whānau where required.
-The same was reiterated by the GP in the interview conducted.
-The GM further reported that the service was being supported by the local hospice team in the training of staff in palliative care and any advice that may be required.
+The CM reported that any resident on palliative care or last days of life, will be assessed by the GP, nursing team and anticipatory conversations on impending death completed with residents and family/whānau where required.
+The same was reiterated by the GP in interview conducted.
+The CM further reported that the service was being supported by the local hospice team in the training of staff in palliative care and any advice that may be required.
+Residents in isolation are provided with a stimulating environment that promote effective communication with between affected residents and family/whānau.

 The Māori Health care plan in place reflects the partnership and support of residents, whanau, and the extended whānau as applicable to support wellbeing.
 Tikanga principles are included within the Māori Health Care Plan.
-Any barriers that prevent tangata whaikaha and whānau from independently accessing information or services would be identified and strategies to manage these documented.
+Any barriers that prevent tangata whaikaha and whānau from independently accessing information or services are identified and strategies to manage these documented.
 This includes residents with a disability.
 The staff confirmed they understood the process to support residents and whanau.